-As far as possible, information will be obtained from the landowners as to whether there are land claims lodged against their properties with the National Land Claims Authority.
+In addition, landowners were urged to provide information regarding land claims lodged against their properties with the National Land Claims Authority.
 This information will be captured on the landowner map as and when the information becomes available.

-All I&AP information (including contact details), together with dates and details of consultations and a record of all issues raised will be recorded within a comprehensive database of affected landowners and the Issues Trail (and occupiers / tenants where relevant and available).
+All I&AP information (including contact details), together with dates and details of consultations and a record of all issues raised were recorded within a comprehensive database of affected landowners and the Issues Trail (and occupiers / tenants where relevant and available).
 This database will be updated on an on-going basis throughout the EIA process, and will act as a record of the communication/consultation process.
-The database and issues trail will be submitted to the authorities with the final ESR.